CMAP-REPOS/LUI-wiki/1500_TransportationCommunicationsUtilities.md

 land use are coded to that particular use.

-**Discussion:** Parking associated with a Metra station, even if owned by a municipality, code as part of the railroad facility (1520).
+**Discussion:** Parking associated with a Metra station, even if owned by a municipality, are coded as part of the railroad facility (1520).

 Parcels that are parking lots and/or multi-level structures and that are owned by a municipality in a commercial area are often off-street